All About Real Estate Guarantees: 3 Types + 2 Alternatives

 Depending on the type of property you’re interested in developing, you may take advantage of government-provided loans.
 Some agencies you can look into include the federal Small Business Administration.
 Your local city or state might also offer loans.

 However, using government funds might come with its own hurdles.
-You might have to deal with longer wait times as you deal with bureaucratic red tape.
+You might have to deal with longer wait times due to bureaucratic red tape.
 Or, you might only be able to use that money for specific purposes.
-For example, the city-run Energy Efficiency Corporation based in New York only lends out money for energy-efficient upgrades.
+For example, the city-run Energy Efficiency Corporation in New York City only lends money for energy-efficient upgrades.

 ensure your proptech investment pays off